jacobwilliams/conda-test/README.md

 * wheel can be pip installed, and it works.
 * conda package can be installed, and it works.
-* need to add a shared lib dependency....
+* need to add a shared lib dependency.... can/should the dylib be installed in the conda lib folder rather than with the package?

 # References